webber2408/CricketInfo/README.md

 ## Background

 We aim to create a distributed system that notifes the user about various cricketing statistics presently going on.
 The user will have the flexibilty to choose the type of notifications it desires and the system will only send the relevant information to it.
+We will be using KAFKA as our core to make this pub sub architecture.
 We will be publishing the app on Docker so that the app is platform independant and can be used ubiquitously.

 ## WebStack

 - Front-End Development: React, Redux, Web Stomp, Web Socket
-- Back-End Development : Node JS, socket-io, mongoose
+- Back-End Development : KAFKA,Node JS, mongoose
 - Database: MongoDB
 - Deployment : Docker
-- Middleware : RabbitMQ

 ## Prerequisites: